Inverness and Nairn Railway: Inverness and Nairn

 So relatively short and level a line was no problem for Messrs Brassey and Falshaw, The line ran through easy terrain along the fertile coastal strip, and was soon ready.
-However it was not connected to any other line, and all the rolling stick and heavy construction components had to be brought in by coastal shipping, mostly from Leith.
+However it was not connected to any other line, and all the rolling stock and heavy construction components had to be brought in by coastal shipping, mostly from Leith.
 The selection of cargoes was rather chaotic and it considerably delayed the opening of the line.

 It was inspected by Lt Col Wynne for the Board of Trade on 3 October, but there were shortcomings in signals, turntables and rolling stock, and opening for passengers was refused.
 The line was reinspected on 27 October and the line opened for general traffic on 7 November 1855.
 There was a ceremonial opening on 5 November, and on that day and the following day certain special excursion tickets were sold.
 Large numbers travelled on those days.

 There were stations serving Inverness, Culloden, Dalcross, Fort George, Cawdor (not open at first, but only after a delay) and Nairn.
 The Inverness station had a single platform 20 yards long.
 At Inverness there was a westward extension passing the station and running to a riverside location adjacent to Shore Street, reached at first by a wagon turntable.
 It was horse-operated.
 The train service consisted of four trains each way daily, reduced to three daily from 1 December; the journey time was 45 minutes.
 A goods service was started on 1 December 1855, including on the Harbour branch, but it was poorly patronised.
 Nevertheless the passenger service was very buoyant, and it was decided to order additional carriages to handle the anticipated extra traffic in the summer.

 The line had cost £56,540 to build and equip.

 The new railway stimulated an important traffic in pleasure visits to the seaside at Nairn; even in the first January of operation, about 300 farm workers were treated to a seaside trip by their employers.